Key Takeaways

 Shortlist two to three providers

-Evaluating every insurer wastes time and creates decision fatigue.
-Narrow to two or three that align with your primary priority, fit your industry classification and serve businesses of your size in your part of the state.
+Evaluating every insurer wastes time.
+Narrow to two or three that align with your primary priority, fit your industry classification and serve businesses your size in your part of the state.

-Since Missouri general liability costs vary significantly by industry and location, benchmark against businesses similar to yours rather than statewide averages.
-A focused shortlist gives you time to evaluate each option thoroughly instead of skimming a dozen quotes.
+Missouri general liability costs vary widely by industry and location, so benchmark against businesses similar to yours rather than statewide averages.
+A focused shortlist lets you evaluate each option thoroughly instead of skimming a dozen quotes.

 4. 4

-Before spending time on detailed comparisons, confirm each provider on your shortlist clears your non-negotiables.
+Before you get into side-by-side comparisons, check that each provider on your shortlist meets your must-haves.
 Common dealbreakers Missouri businesses run into:

-• Insurer doesn't write your industry classification, a frequent issue for cave tour operators in the Ozarks or welding shops serving agricultural equipment dealers
+• The insurer won’t write your industry classification, which often comes up for cave tour operators in the Ozarks or welding shops that serve agricultural equipment dealers

-• No ability to add additional insured status for Missouri venue owners or landlords who require it before signing a lease
+• No option to add additional insured status for Missouri venue owners or landlords who require it before signing a lease

-• Certificates take over 48 hours when Kansas City developers or St. Louis commercial property managers expect same-day turnaround
+• Certificates take more than 48 hours, even though developers in Kansas City or commercial property managers in St. Louis expect same-day turnaround

-• Exclusions for completed operations, which creates gaps if a customer alleges faulty workmanship months after your crew finishes a job in Jefferson City
+• Exclusions for completed operations, which can leave gaps if a customer claims faulty workmanship months after your crew finishes a job in Jefferson City

 5. 5